crossbeam-rs/rfcs/text/2017-05-02-atomic-api.md

 on success and returns it back on failure.
 This is achieved through Rust's move semantics and affine types.
 2. It enforces correct use of shared pointers.
-Shared pointers are valid only when the current thredad is pinned.
+Shared pointers are valid only when the current thread is pinned.
 This is achieved with the help of Rust's lifetimes.

 ### Destructors